doodspav/motionphoto/docs/source/getting_started/basic_usage.rst

 Basic Usage
 ===========

-Starting out in a directory call ``test`` with an image and a video file looking like this:
+Starting out in a directory called ``test`` with an image and a video file looking like this:

 .. code-block:: none